ghc-proposals/ghc-proposals/proposals/0000-componentized-cabal.rst

-1. It permits building only specific components for packages, without needing all of the dependencies of the package as a whole to be built.  (`#1725 <https://github.com/haskell/cabal/issues/1725>`_)
+1. It permits building only specific components for packages, without needing all of the dependencies of the package as a whole to be built.  (`#1725 <https://github.com/haskell/cabal/issues/1725>`_) This is helpful, e.g., if a library also has executable components: if a downstream package only needs the library, time and space can be saved by building the library without building the components.

 2. It makes it possible for package managers like cabal-install and Stack to organize builds on a per-component basis, improving